tacticalGlitch/happyApp/README.md

 # happyApp
-An App that makes you smile
+An App that makes you smile hard.